amazon-ion/ion-eclipse-plugin/README.md

     * Be sure to do this from the `software.amazon.ionxtext` subproject, not from the parent project.
   * Select `GenerateIon.mwe2` and **Run As... | MWE2 Workflow**.
+  * You may need to clean all projects to eliminate errors.

 == Dependency Problems? ==